loudnumbers/loudnumbers_norns/README.md

 - OUT1 = trigger
 - OUT2 = note (1V/oct)
-- OUT3 = data value scaled from 0V to 10V
+- OUT3 = data value scaled to 0V-10V
-- OUT4 = data value scaled from 0V to 10V
+- OUT4 = data value scaled to 0V-10V

 I want to build this out a bit more in due course, but this works for now.